 “MRC” or “Monthly Registered Customers” consists of the SMR3, RMV and EMV Customer Segments.
 These Customer Segments are grouped for the allocation of Transmission Services.

 “PMVm,fc,AMR” or “Peak Metering Value” shall mean the maximum hourly value for the last 12 months before and including Month m for Final Customer fc of Customer Segment AMR.

+“PMVm,pr,AMR” or “Peak Metering Value” shall mean the maximum hourly value for the last 12 months before and including Month m for Local Producer pr of Customer Segment AMR.

 “PRISMA” is a joint capacity booking platform developed in the framework of the cooperation with other European TSO’s.